IAmNo1Special/RevomonAuto/src/revomonauto/revomon/clients/revomon_moves_client/README.md

 #### `get_moves_by_revomon_id(dex_id)`

-Get all moves learnable by a Revomon by Pokedex ID.
+Get all moves learnable by a Revomon by Revodex ID.

 **Parameters:**
-- `dex_id` (int): The Revomon's Pokedex ID
+- `dex_id` (int): The Revomon's Revodex ID

 **Returns:** List of moves the Revomon can learn